Every Strong Person Has a Strong Story to Share

 You were born to be strong: discover why

-It may be hard to believe, but human beings are much stronger than they look.
+It may be hard to believe, but human beings are much stronger than we think.

 The reason for this is easy to explain: our brain is programmed to survive.
 Our genetic code predisposes us to learn from adversity.